 Accountability will improve within the ruling Chinese Communist Party, but wider reforms to increase democracy will not occur.
 The government's campaign against official corruption will intensify.

-The Economist Intelligence Unit expects real GDP growth to slow sharply owing to the global economic downturn.
-In 2009 real GDP will grow by just 6%.
-Growth will recover in 2010, but only to 7%.
+The Economist Intelligence Unit expects real GDP growth to slow sharply owing to the

 The economy will be supported by a rapid expansion in government infrastructure spending and policies to revive housing investment.
 However, this will lead to a substantial rise in the budget deficit.